canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

   ```js
   <google-map-view viewModelProp:from="scopeValue"/>
   ```
-- The [can-component.prototype.events] can listen to changes in the `ViewModel` instance with:
+- A component's [can-component.prototype.events] object can be used to listen to events on the `ViewModel` instance with:
   `"{viewModel} propertyName"` like:

   ```js